Elon Musk sells $7B in Tesla shares ahead of Twitter fight | Technology

 Musk is by far the largest individual shareholder in both Tesla and Twitter.

-Shares of Tesla rose almost 2 per cent before the opening bell on Wednesday.
-Shares of Twitter Inc., up 16 per cent in the past month with most believing Musk faces long-shot odds of success in court, jumped another 3 per cent.
+Shares of Tesla rose 4% to close Wednesday at $883.07.
+Shares of Twitter Inc. jumped 3.7% to close at $44.43, and are up 36% since July 11, with most believing Musk faces long-shot odds of success in court.

-Musk countersued Twitter last week, accusing the company of fraud over his aborted USD 44 billion acquisition.
+Musk countersued Twitter last week, accusing the company of fraud over his aborted $44 billion acquisition.
 He claimed that Twitter held back critical information and misled his team about the size of its user base.

 Musk alleges that Twitter committed fraud, breach of contract and violation of a securities law in Texas, where Musk lives.